Color Spotlight: Indian Red (PR101)

 Jay Nathan, Rembrandt Indian Red Watercolor

-My Overall Review of Indian Red
+My Review of Indian Red

 This is a pleasant warm reddish brown color and I like the pinky dilute end.
 The color and granulation are useful for certain “red rocks” paintings like those I painted in Nevada.